zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 In ZenML, a `pipeline` consists of a series of steps, organized in any order that makes sense for your use case.

-The following illustration is a simple `pipeline` that consist of three `steps` running one after another.
+The following illustration is a simple `pipeline` that consists of three `steps` running one after another.

 ![pipeline_steps](/assets/posts/pytorch_wandb/pipeline_step.gif)

-Above is the exact `pipeline` and `steps` that we will construct from the vanilla PyTorch code.
+The figure above is the exact `pipeline` and `steps` that we will construct from the vanilla PyTorch code.

 Let's start coding the transformation.